david-schaller/AsymmeTree/development notes/implemented.md

 passes it as the `total` argument to `tqdm`.
 The progress bar is advanced once per completed holobiont scenario.
 The `tqdm` runtime dependency was added to `pyproject.toml`; `uv.lock` was not refreshed because `uv` is not installed in this workspace.

+### Task: Projection maps in the theory notes

+Addressed. `Math and Algorithms.md` now includes a section describing how the code obtains host-side and symbiont-side projections.
+The description covers auxiliary-tree `level` annotations, normalization of gene-node `reconc` values to lower auxiliary-node labels, retention of nodes by host/symbiont level, suppression of connector nodes, synthetic roots, empty projected components, and the fact that retained `reconc` values stay in the prefixed auxiliary-tree label system.